Talheim Death Pit: Evidence of violence

 Warfare is thought to have been more prevalent in primitive, ungoverned regions than in civilized states.

 The massacre at Talheim supports this idea by giving evidence of habitual warfare between Linearbandkeramik settlements.
 It is most likely that the violence occurred among LBK populations since the head wounds indicate the use of weapons from LBK cultures and all skeletons found resemble those of LBK settlers.

-The Talheim grave contained a total of 34 skeletons, consisting of 16 children, nine adult males, seven adult women, and two more adults of indeterminate sex.
+The Talheim grave contained a total of 34 skeletons, consisting of 16 children, nine adult men, seven adult women, and two more adults of indeterminate sex.
 Several skeletons of this group exhibited signs of repeated and healed-over trauma, suggesting that violence was a habitual or routine aspect of the culture.
 Not all of the wounds, however, were healed at the time of death.
 All of the skeletons at Talheim showed signs of significant trauma that were likely the cause of death.
 Broken down into three categories, 18 skulls were marked with wounds indicating the sharp edge of adzes of the Linearbandkeramik or Linear Pottery culture (LBK); 14 skulls were similarly marked with wounds produced from the blunt edge of adzes, and 2–3 had wounds produced by arrows.
 The skeletons did not exhibit evidence of defensive wounds, indicating that the population was fleeing when it was killed.

 Reasons for violence

 Investigation of the Neolithic skeletons found in the Talheim death pit suggests that prehistoric men from neighboring tribes were prepared to fight and kill each other in order to capture and secure women.
-Researchers discovered that there were women among the immigrant skeletons, but within the local group of skeletons there were only men and children.
-They concluded that the absence of women among the local skeletons meant that they were regarded as somehow special, thus they were spared execution and captured instead.
+Researchers discovered that there were both men and women among the extralocal skeletons, but within the local group of skeletons there were more men and children than women.
+It has been theorized that presence of fewer women among the local skeletons meant that they were regarded as somehow special, thus they were captured instead of being killed.
 The capture of women may have indeed been the primary motive for the fierce conflict between the men.

 Other speculations as to the reasons for violence between settlements include vengeance, conflicts over land, resources, poaching, demonstration of superiority, and kidnapping slaves.
 Some of these theories related to the lack of resources are supported by the discovery that various LBK fortifications bordering indigenously inhabited areas appear to have not been in use for very long.